genshi997/genshi997.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+I’m **Gen Shi**, a Ph.D. candidate at Beihang University, advised by Prof. Jie Tian.
+I received my M.Sc. degree from Beijing Institute of Technology in 2022, and the B.Eng. degree from Wuhan University of Technology in 2015.

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
+- Medical image analysis
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- Graph representation learning
+- Magnetic particle imaging

 ## News